Mohammad Alftih & Randa Kharboutly

 - Remember, there is a lot of support for families in this city.
 Use them!

 - Canada’s school system is one of its strengths.
-It does a great job in integrating newcomers.
+It does a great job of integrating newcomers.
 If your kids are in school, take advantage of all the community has to offer and get involved.

 Ali Imran and Mostafa Rahman